MediaComem/comem-archidep/ex/revprod-deployment.md

   This component stores the customers' testimonials in an embedded file database.

-> This separation is for the purposes of the exercise, but large applications
+> :books: This separation is for the purposes of the exercise, but large
-> are often split like this for various reasons.
+> applications are often split like this for various reasons.
 >
 > Some **advantages** of a multi-component application are that each component
 > can be developed and deployed separately.
 Each componetn could be developed by